CodeBustersCrafter/Safe-Sri-Lanka/README.md

 # Safe-Sri-Lanka

-Safe-Sri-Lanka is a mobile application designed to enhance safety and security for residents and visitors in Sri Lanka.
-The app features an SOS button for emergency situations, real-time location tracking, and access to helplines.
+Safe-Sri-Lanka is a comprehensive mobile application specially developed for women's safety, designed to enhance security for female residents and visitors in Sri Lanka.
+The app features an SOS button for emergency situations, real-time location tracking, access to helplines, and an AI-powered chatbot for intelligent assistance.
+With additional features like danger zone alerts and relationship management, Safe-Sri-Lanka aims to provide women with peace of mind and immediate support when needed.
+This user-friendly interface empowers people to navigate their surroundings with confidence and access help quickly in potentially unsafe situations.

 ## 📚 Table of Contents